iamdevmarcos/Nextjs-Boilerplate/README.md

 - `build`: creates the production build version
 - `start`: starts a simple server with the build production code
 - `lint`: runs the linter in all components and pages
+- `generate`: consistently create components using plopjs
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
 - `cy:open`: runs cypress to e2e tests
 - `cy:run`: runs cypress in headless mode
 - `prepare`: starts husky install and configuration
+- `storybook`: runs storybook on localhost:6006
+- `build-storybook`: create the build version of storybook

 ## Learn More